NAFA WeChat Account

 HOW TO APPLY

-4. Submit your portfolio or receive a test advisory, according to the option you have chosen in Step 1.
+Submit your portfolio/personal statement or receive test advisory, according to the option you have chosen in Step 1.

-6. Receive the outcome of your application via email within 4–6 weeks after your Portfolio Submission or Admission Test.
+Receive the outcome of your application via email within 4 – 6 weeks after your Portfolio Submission/Interview/Audition or Admission Test.

 FINANCIAL MATTERS